brandleadership/storyblok-nextjs14/docs/guides/TEMPLATE_USAGE.md

     3.5.
 Go to the Block Library menu and click on the New Block button.
 Create a new nestable component with the technical name `global_reference`.
 Then add a new field of the type References and name it `reference`.
     In the field configuration enter `global/` in Path to folder of stories.
 Also restrict the content type to `global`:
     ![alt text](../img/global-restrict.png)
+    This step is required for technical needs in the codebase.
+The goal is to retireve header and footer as the global references for every page and not only as a separate stories.